 Karnataka is a significant contributor to India’s iron ore production.
 Here’s a summary:

-Key Regions: Bellary, Chitradurga, and Tumkur districts are the primary mining areas.
+Key Regions: The primary mining areas are Bellary, Chitradurga, and Tumkur districts.

 Ore Quality: Known for high-grade magnetite and hematite ores, essential for steel production.

-Major Mines: Includes mines in Bellary-Hospet region, which are among the largest in India.
+Major Mines: Includes mines in the Bellary-Hospet region, which is among India’s largest.

 Economic Role: Supports India’s steel industry and contributes to exports.